polkadot-js/docs/docs/api-contract/start/code.md

 // (as in all examples, this connects to a local chain) const api = await ApiPromise.create();

 // Construct our Code helper.
-The ABI is an Abi object, a string or the raw
+The abi is an Abi object, an unparsed JSON string
-// data (after JSON.parse).
-Here the wasm is either a hex string (0x prefixed),
+// or the raw JSON data (after doing a JSON.parse).
+The wasm is either a hex
-// an Uint8Array or a Node.js Buffer object
+// string (0x prefixed), an Uint8Array or a Node.js Buffer object
 const code = new CodePromise(api, abi, wasm);

 // Deploy the WASM, retrieve a Blueprint